Causal Inference for Multiple Treatments using Fractional Factorial Designs

-The paper proceeds as follows: Section~\ref{sec:full_fac} reviews full factorial designs within the potential outcomes framework described in \cite{Dasgupta2015}.
-Section~\ref{sec:frac_fac} reviews extensions of this framework to fractional factorial designs and expands upon current inference results for variance and variance estimation.
-Section~\ref{sec:part_fac} explores the use of incomplete factorial designs.
-Section~\ref{sec:obs_stud} examines how to embed an observational study into one of these experimental designs.
-Connections to regression-based methods are noted in each of the previously mentioned sections.
-Section~\ref{sec:app} illustrates our method and the challenges when working with observational data with multiple treatments with an application examining the effects of four pesticides on body mass index (BMI) using data from the National Health and Nutrition Examination Survey (NHANES), which is conducted through the Centers for Disease Control and Prevention (CDC).
+The paper proceeds as follows: Section~\ref{sec:full_fac} reviews full factorial designs within the potential outcomes framework described in \citet{Dasgupta2015}.
+Section~\ref{sec:frac_fac} discusses extensions of this framework to fractional and incomplete factorial designs, expanding upon current inference results for variance and variance estimation.
+Section~\ref{sec:obs_stud} examines how to embed an observational study into one of these experimental designs and illustrates our method and the challenges when working with observational data with multiple treatments with an application examining the effects of four pesticides on body mass index (BMI) using data from the National Health and Nutrition Examination Survey (NHANES), which is conducted through the Centers for Disease Control and Prevention (CDC).
 Section~\ref{sec:conc} concludes.